 What is Malassezia?

-Malassezia pachydermatis is a common yeast which is a normal part of the flora (microenvironment) of the superficial layers of both human and animal skin.
+Malassezia pachydermatis is a common yeast that is a normal part of the flora (microenvironment) of the superficial layers of both human and animal skin.

 The organism usually lives on the skin, ear canals, oral cavity and body orifices (vagina and anus) in low numbers where it usually causes no harm.
 In some cases, a proliferation occurs and causes disease.
 There are several types of Malassezia yeast, Malassezia pachydermatis is the most common form to affect cats.
 The yeast metabolises fats on the surface of the skin (lipophilic).